sigmadeltasoftware/CalPose/README.md

 There are 3 main components which have to be passed:

 #### 1. YearMonth
 Using a `java.time.YearMonth`, Calpose is able to determine the calendar structure and render accordingly.
-By manipulating this value (passing a different `YearMonth`, you can choose which month should currently be displayed by Calpose.
+By manipulating this value (passing a different `YearMonth`), you can choose which month should currently be displayed.

 #### 2. Actions
 `CalposeActions` is a data class of actions which can be called upon by Calpose.
 Please consult the dokka documentation of `CalposeActions` (or our examples below) to get a better idea of which actions are